 When you see signs that say ‘Beware of Bears’ or another sign that says ‘Carry Bear Spray’….than please do!
 We spent 2 weeks in Glacier National Park and I went roller blading by myself (I know, it seems so 1980’s, but it was fun!) and came across this mama bear and her 2 cubs!!
 I DID have my bear spray on my hip…and my phone to grab a quick photo before getting far away from this mama.

 We try to be frugal and smart with our money.
 Choosing experiences and destinations that allow our family of 6 to enjoy ourselves without breaking the bank.
-Yet, when we allowed ourselves to spend more money than usual on 1 day of AMAZING fun and FANTASTIC memory-making at Disney, we did not regret it one bit.
+Yet, when we allowed ourselves to spend more money than usual on one day of AMAZING fun and FANTASTIC memory-making at Disney, we didn’t regret it one bit.
 All 6 of us LOVED our day at Disneyland, and cannot wait to go back!(During our second year on the road we indulged in one day at Disney’s Magic Kingdom in Florida.

 There are some additional things we have learned along the way that are more specific to full time RV living with kids.
 Our family has not only learned what living in a motorhome and traveling full time with kids is like, but we have learned so much by living the family RV lifestyle.
 Including working on the road.